SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 ## Exploring other(s) perspectives of the 'never' type can be useful

-Unfortunately, I can't cover everything about the **never** type in this article.
+Unfortunately, I can't cover everything about the <span class="hyphens-none">**never**</span> type in this article.
 That would exceed the scope of the topic.
 I intended to show and share my perspective on things.
-Many great articles on the web have already explored other aspects of the **never** type.
-Here is a really interesting article that I find very insightful from **Zhenghao's** Blog about the [**never Type**](https://www.zhenghao.io/posts/ts-never)
+Many great articles on the web have already explored other aspects of the <span class="hyphens-none">**never**</span> type.

+- Here is a really interesting article that I find very insightful from **Zhenghao's** Blog about the [**never Type**](https://www.zhenghao.io/posts/ts-never)
+- A sophisticated example of error handling with the <span class="hyphens-none">**never**</span> type, which I discovered several days after publishing the initial version of this article, is presented in Stefan Baumgartner's article.
+His article, titled <span class="hyphens-none">[**The `never` type and error handling in TypeScript**](https://fettblog.eu/typescript-never-and-error-handling/#how-to-correctly-use-never-for-error-handling)</span>, offers deep insights into the subject."

 **Conclusion**